embroider-build/embroider/SPEC.md

 2. For imports that resolve to files within the same package, rewrite them as relative imports if they aren’t already (node_modules resolution does not allow packages to resolve themselves).
 3. For imports that cannot be resolved, list them in the **Ember package metadata** as `externals`.
 4. Our final-stage packager (like Webpack or Parcel) should be configured to find externals via our runtime AMD loader.
-5. Our final-stage packager integration shall hook itself in as a fallback to `require` (for example, `require(``'``foo``'``)` would first find something that came from a runtime `define(``'``foo``'``, …)`, but then would also try `__webpack_require__(``'``foo``'``)`.
+5. Our final-stage packager integration shall hook itself in as a fallback to `require` (for example, `require('foo')` would first find something that came from a runtime `define('foo', …)`, but then would also try `__webpack_require__('foo')`.

 This allows statically-defined modules to depend on dynamically-defined modules (using externals), and it allows dynamically-defined modules to depend on statically-defined modules (because of the fallback hook).

 The only failure mode for this design happens if a v1 package was doing a run-time resolution of a specifier that *happens to also be statically resolvable*.
-For example, if you’re using `ember-cli-moment-shim` to `import` `"``moment``"`, but you *also* list `moment` in your package.json dependencies, when you switch to a v2 build you will start getting the direct `moment` and not the shim.
+For example, if you’re using `ember-cli-moment-shim` to `import` `"moment"`, but you *also* list `moment` in your package.json dependencies, when you switch to a v2 build you will start getting the direct `moment` and not the shim.
 In that case, you could get an unexpected version of moment.
 In practice, I think this is rare, and even when you get the surprising behavior you often wouldn’t get breaking behavior (because people generally don’t stomp on existing module names to provide something entirely different).
 Keep in mind it’s not sufficient that `moment` happens to be resolvable — we strictly check that you’ve actually listed it as a dependency.
 So even if `moment` gets hoisted out of `ember-cli-moment-shim`, you’re still safe.
 It’s only if you actually depend *directly* on `moment` and `ember-cli-moment-shim` that you would get new behavior.

 # How we Teach This